Accountability & reporting

 The Office’s functions occasionally involve direct contact with children.
 Where there are interactions, they are likely to be brief, incidental to interactions with adults, and/or undertaken in a public environment or under the supervision of other people.
 Most interactions with or about children occur in the performance of the following functions:

-This is the Office’s first Annual Child Safety Statement, and we will continue to comply with our obligations under the Framework.
-The Office recognises that managing child safety is an ongoing process and will regularly review our practices to eliminate and appropriately manage risks.
+The Office recognises managing child safety is an ongoing process and will regularly review our practices to eliminate and appropriately manage risks and to ensure continued compliance with our obligations under the Framework.